darelovesdata/ecommerce-market-analytics/README.md

 ### For Marketing Directors

 You finally have data-driven channel allocation.
-Instead of gut-feel budgeting, you see exact ROI by channel, audience segment, and campaign.
+Instead of gut-feel budgeting, you see exact ROI by channel, audience segment and campaign.
 Email's 6.2x ROAS becomes undeniable justification for retention investment.

 ### For Executives

 Weekly board meetings become data-backed strategic discussions.
-You see real-time performance against targets, spot trends early, and make decisions with current information - not last month's data.
+You see real-time performance against targets, spot trends early and make decisions with current information - not last month's data.

 ### For Merchandisers

 Product performance becomes transparent.
-You see which categories drive revenue, which products underperform, and where customer friction exists.
-Inventory strategy, layout, and promotions become data-informed.
+You see which categories drive revenue, which products underperform and where customer friction exists.
+Inventory strategy, layout and promotions become data-informed.

 ---